 This diet severely restricts carbohydrate intake causing the body to shift from burning glucose to burning fat for fuel.
-This causes a rise in the level of keytones in the blood.
+This causes a rise in the level of ketones in the blood.

-Some people are able to enter a state of ketosis through fasting.
+Some people can enter a state of ketosis through fasting.

 Symptoms of Ketosis

 Ketosis may cause bad breath.
 As ketones are broken down for a fuel source a byproduct that can be excreted in the urine and breath is acetone.
-This may make the breath smell fruity but in an unpleasant way.
+This may make the breath smell fruity but unpleasantly.